Generally, an employee in New Jersey uses the Federal Form W-4

 to determine the number of exemptions declared.
 However, an employee may complete a New Jersey Form NJ-W4 to declare different withholding information for State purposes.

-When an employee has more than one job, or a husband and wife are both wage earners, the combined incomes may be taxed at a higher rate.
+When an employee has more than one job, or spouses/civil union partners are both wage earners, the combined incomes may be taxed at a higher rate.
 In cases like these, an employee may file Form NJ-W4

 and use the wage chart to determine the rate to use when calculating State withholding amounts.
 Your employee may also request that an additional amount be deducted from each pay.
 As an employer, you are required to furnish Form NJ-W4